PSPC-RPDATA/research_facilities_scraper/README.md

 scrapy runspider -o output.csv scrape_projects.py
 ```

-This site is perfect for crawling, because there are unique CSS classes for nearly field.
+This site is perfect for crawling, because there are unique CSS classes for nearly every field.
 For example, the institution name and location is

 ```css
 #block-views-block-facility-block-facility-address > div > div > div > div > div > span